 This clinical experience meets requirements for hours in the classroom and the initial work of edTPA.
 The configuration of this experience may vary to accommodate the schedule and requirements of both the cooperating school site and the student.
 Offered on a Pass/No Pass basis.
 Prerequisite: Full admission to the Teacher Education program, ED 250, ED 281 and ED 334.
+Students are responsible for fees associated with licensure and any additional licensure assessment fees required by TSPC.
 Additional fees for fingerprinting and the state Civil Rights exam are required.